-Another fun event was Asia Paper 2012 held in Bangkok, Thailand, where I got to speak on innovation in the paper industry and take part in a panel on sustainability.
-Below is a photo from the panel event.
+Below is a photo from Asia Paper 2012 in Bangkok, Thailand, where I got to speak on innovation in the paper industry and take part in a panel on sustainability.
+The photo below is from the panel event.

 Preparing the book Conquering Innovation Fatigue was a rewarding process.
-This book draws upon many experiences and interviews that I have had, along with those of my co-authors, Cheryl Perkins (the President of Innovationedge) and Mukund Karanjikar, a fellow chemical engineer and innovator.
+This book draws upon many experiences and interviews that I have had, along with those of my co-authors.
 Our book is aimed at helping anyone who cares about innovation to understand innovation at a personal level.

 So who’s it for?
 Anyone who seeks to innovate, drive innovation, or influence innovation.
 Also, it’s the perfect gift for Father’s Day, Christmas, birthdays, bar mitzvahs, divorces, fans of patents (even chemical patents), you name it.
 For more information, see the supporting blog, Innovation Fatigue.